mattarad/ai-case-study/README.md

 - Why are these technologies appropriate for your solution?
   Because they would give low funded game developers a huge leg up in development.

-in this code, the function update is called every frame on each AI Enemy character, checking if the AI is aggrevated or can attack the player or has recently seen the player.
+In this code, the function update is called every frame on each AI Enemy character, checking if the AI is aggrevated or can attack the player or has recently seen the player.
 If IsAggrevated and CanAttack(player) return false, and SuspisionBehavoir() returns false, then the AI will go back to PatrolBehavior()

 ```C#
 void Update()